emilianobovetti/the-square-wheel/content/blog/cpu-intensive-tasks-in-elm.md

 ## Where Elm really shines

-Elm allows a more generic interface, in fact we can compute the distance of every `List comparable`, not just `String` or `List Char`.
+Elm allows a more generic interface, in fact we can compute the distance of every `List comparable`, not just `List Char`.
 This is actually enforced by the Unicode support of the language: we don't have a `String.charAt` function because it would be pretty expensive, so we have to work with `List`s. <br>
-However we have an *awesome* Unicode support:
+However in this way we are implicitly handling surrogate pairs:

 ```shell
 git clone git@github.com:emilianobovetti/edit-distance-benchmark.git